nerettilab/SIMBA3D/examples/manual_json_task_examples/README.md

 > simba3d -r minimal.json

 Each time you run the command above, simba3d will create a random uuid for the task.
 The uuid is a unique string which is specific to a task.
-PLEASE will search the output directory for task and if it finds one with the same uuid it will skip over it because it is presumed to be already ran.
+SIMBA3D will search the output directory for task and if it finds one with the same uuid it will skip over it because it is presumed to be already ran.
 This is useful for resuming long tasklists.
 Since no uuid is provided, simba3d will almost